JorjaFox/website/content/posts/library/news/2009/washington-post-the-tv-column.md

 Still with me?

-In a statement clearly intended to lure Grissom fans back to the show, exec producer Carol Mendelsohn promises "longtime &#8216;CSI' fans will be excited to discover where life has taken Sara Sidle and what brings her back to the &#8216;CSI' team in Las Vegas in our premiere episode."
+In a statement clearly intended to lure Grissom fans back to the show, exec producer Carol Mendelsohn promises "longtime 'CSI' fans will be excited to discover where life has taken Sara Sidle and what brings her back to the 'CSI' team in Las Vegas in our premiere episode."
 Not coincidentally, "CSI" faces ABC's "Grey's Anatomy" and Fox's "Fringe" this coming season.